Jackson, Mississippi: Demographics

 Jackson remained a small town for much of the 19th century.
 Before the American Civil War, Jackson's population remained small, particularly in contrast to the river towns along the commerce-laden Mississippi River.
-Despite the city's status as the state capital, the 1850 census counted only 1,881 residents, and by 1900 the population of Jackson was still less than 8,000.
+Despite the city's status as the state capital, the 1850 census only counted 1,881 residents, excluding slaves, which were not separately enumerated.

+By 1900, the population of Jackson was still less than 8,000.
 Although it expanded rapidly, during this period Meridian became Mississippi's largest city, based on trade, manufacturing, and access to transportation via railroad and highway.

 In the early 20th century, Jackson had its largest rates of growth but ranked second to Meridian in Mississippi.
 By 1944, Jackson's population had risen to some 70,000 inhabitants, and it became the largest city in the state.
-It has maintained its position, achieving a peak population in the 1980 census of more than 200,000 residents in the city.
-Since then, Jackson has steadily declined in population, while its suburbs have boomed.
-This change has occurred in part due to white flight after the desegregation of public schools in 1970 but also demonstrates the national suburbanization trend, in which wealthier residents moved out to newer housing.
-This decline slowed in the first decade of the 21st century.
+For several decades, Jackson had the most thriving business districts and the largest public school system in Mississippi.
+It achieved its peak population in the 1980 census of more than 200,000 residents in the city.
+Since 1980, Jackson has declined in population due to several factors while its surrounding suburban population has increased.

 Race and ethnicity

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.According to the 2010 census, the racial and ethnic makeup of the city was predominantly Black and African American, and non-Hispanic white; in 2020, they remained the largest racial and ethnic composition for the city.
-With white demographic decline and white flight, its non-Hispanic white population has declined; this was also due to the increase in other traditional minorities within the city, state, and nation.
+According to the 2010 census, the racial and ethnic makeup of the city was predominantly Black and African American, and non-Hispanic white; in 2020, they remained the largest racial and ethnic composition for the city.
+This Hispanic or Latino population is the fastest growing racial and ethnic group in the city.